 -

 Add new substrate: Fill the new pot with fresh, well-draining substrate.
-Place the Philodendron roots in the center and fill the rest of the pot with soil.
+Place the philodendron roots in the center and fill the rest of the pot with soil.